davidgasquez/handbook/content/rationality.md

 - If all options are similar take the harder one in the short term (_Hard decisions easy life, easy decisions, hard life_).
 - Look for win-win decisions.
 If someone has to lose, you're not thinking hard enough or you need to make structural/incentives/environmental changes.
 - The rule of 5.
 Think about what the decision looks like 5 days, 5 weeks, 5 months, 5 years, 5 decades.
+- Flip your goal state with your current state, and ask if you would like to go back there.
+This helps you switch around any biases that might be influencing your decision-making.
 - Ask what information would cause you to change your mind.
 If you don't have that information, find it.
 If you do, track is religiously.
 Collect feedback and be open to change outcomes.
 - How un-doable is a decision?
 If an idea is fully un-doable, make it as quickly as you can.
 When a decision is something that you can't take back, then it's worth really, really understanding.
 Aim for preserving optionality.
 - We are all susceptible to bias, almost all the time.
 A way to detect bias and minimize the decision impact is to [run it by a bias checklist](https://www.businessinsider.com/read-this-checklist-before-you-make-any-decisions-2011-6?IR=T).